notraman/desicook-landing/README.md

 - Use `.env` file and add it to `.gitignore`
 - The `SUPABASE_SERVICE_ROLE_KEY` has admin access - keep it secure
 - Use environment variables in CI/CD pipelines (GitHub Secrets, etc.)

+**📸 Image Sources (All Free & Public Domain):**
+- **Unsplash**: Free, high-quality photos.
+License: [Unsplash License](https://unsplash.com/license) - free for commercial use
+- **Pexels**: Free stock photos.
+License: [Pexels License](https://www.pexels.com/license/) - free for commercial use
+- **Pixabay**: Free images.
+License: [Pixabay License](https://pixabay.com/service/license/) - free for commercial use
+- All images used are from public domain or free-to-use sources with permissive licenses

 ### Database Migration